The RCP funds fellowships, research grants, awards, lectureships and bursaries to help support, promote and celebrate research activity.

 The Daniel Turnberg Travel Fellowships give early-career biomedical and medical researchers the chance to meet leading researchers in their field, further their research experience and learn new techniques.
 This scheme aims to build research links and develop ongoing scientific collaborations between the UK and the Middle East.

 These are not awarded every year and are not open to the general public for applications.
 Nominations are sought from and decided by RCP Council members.

-GMJ Slot Prize – Founded by a bequest from Dr Gerald Maurice Joseph Slot MRCP (1898–1972) to endow a biennial prize for the College Research Fellow who, in the opinion of the Research Committee, produces the best report on his work during the two years.
+GMJ Slot Prize: Founded by a bequest from Dr Gerald Maurice Joseph Slot MRCP (1898–1972) to endow a biennial prize for the College Research Fellow who, in the opinion of the Research Committee, produces the best report on their work during the two years.